cwill83247/mufccardgame/README.md

 6. At the top near github header to locate the now published site link
 7. The link can sometime take a while for your site to be live initally so give it 15 minutes and then use the link to see your deployed site.

+## Cloning GitHub Repository
+1. Log in to GitHub and locate the GitHub Repository.
+2. Under the repository name, click "Clone or download".
+3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+4. Open Git Bash.
+5. Change the current working directory to the location where you want the cloned directory to be made.
+6. Type git clone, and then paste the URL you copied.

 # Testing Tools
 The Lighthouse, W3C Markup Validator, JSHint and the Lighthouse report were used to determine whether there were any errors in the code.
 I ensured standards were met in design, and also accessebility.